LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

     ]

-And just like that, we encoded our example graph with bidirectional edges.
-Now we can define a few templates upon this graph and dive into how they are being translated or mapped into computational graphs.
+And just like that, we encoded our example input graph with bidirectional edges.
+Let us now define few example templates to operate upon this graph, and dive into how they are being compiled into `computational` graphs.

-The Entry Template
+An Entry Template
 ******************

 .. code-block:: Python